mirego/MCAnimationView/README.md

 # MCAnimationView

-UIImageView alternative for animations that don't need to load all the images in memory at once and provide callback when animation is done.
+UIImageView alternative for animations that doesn't need to load all the images in memory at once and provide a callback when animation is done.

 ## Example Usage